 Depressive psychosis causes people to see, hear, believe, or smell things that aren’t real.
 People with the condition may also experience feelings of sadness, hopelessness, and irritability.

 Understanding the risk factors and possible causes can help you be aware of early symptoms.
-Read more about depressive psychosis, how it’s treated, and what doctors understand about why it occurs.

 Symptoms of depression during pregnancy include: